ile/ile.github.io/_posts/2015-02-19-solving-the-refugee-problem.md

 layout: post
 title: "Solving the refugee problem"
 published: true
+subtitle: "Australia's solution done right, with a big win for everybody."
 ---

 *tl;dr: Australia's solution done right, with a big win for everybody.*